 You'll find all of our species in the front field: Canaan Firs; White and Scotch pines; and Blue, Norway, Serbian and Black Hills spruces.
-You'll notice some open areas -- we are "resting" portions of the field in preparation for new plantings.

 This field has a nice view from the top, and a fun trail down the backside, through some new trees and heading towards the pond!
 White Pine; and Black Hills, White and Norway spruces are growing here.

 In 2010, we cleared out this field of all the old trees and completely re-did the row layout.
 We're pretty excited about this field as everything we have learned through trial and error, and experimentation, in the Front Field, and then tested in the Hill Field, is now being applied in the Back Field.
 From 2011 to 2013, we re-established rows, installed dripline irrigation and used the right species for the lay of the field and soil type.
 Serbian and Norway spruces dominate this field, with a few Majestic Blue Spruce at the top to deter the deer.
-A few White Pine and Cedar trees are planted to add a little variety.
+A few White Pine and Cedar trees add a little variety.